manuel-io/manuel-io.github.io/source/_posts/2019-03-03-css-animation-101.markdown

         frameborder="0">
 </iframe>

-This is an example how to interact with a Website using pure CSS.
+This is an example of how to interact with a Website using pure CSS.
 The picture is licensed under the [Creative Commons Attribution-Share Alike 4.0][cc] International license.
 You can find a copy [here][copy].